Wallace Fountain Award

-The annual award will be presented at a gala dinner honoring the recipient and benefitting Wallace related charities.
+The award is presented at a gala dinner honoring the recipient and benefiting Wallace related charities.
 The first award was presented to Lionel and Ariane Sauvage in Paris on the 22nd of September 2022 in conjunction with the 150th Anniversary of the first Wallace Fountain.
-The 2023 award will be presented in Paris at the residence of the British Ambassador to France in the fall of 2023.
+The next award will be presented in Paris in the fall of 2024.

 The award recipient will be chosen by a panel of distinguished judges.

 Criteria for nomination and selection include the following:

 1. Nominees must use their personal wealth to support their philanthropy.